 A nice incentive is a good idea

-Treat yourself to your favorite coffee or tea on your way to work.
+Treat yourself to your favourite coffee or tea on your way to work.
 Make lunch plans.
 Schedule something nice after work, like a workout, a get-together with friends, or a pj’s night at home with a good movie (because these are the best).
 Remind yourself these things are better than the guilt of calling in sick, and that you’ve more than earned them after a hard day at the office.
-Incentives give us all a boost and they are needed more than ever as Monday morning approaches, so make sure to plan at least one treat in the coming days.
+Incentives give us all a boost, and they are needed more than ever as Monday morning approaches, so make sure to plan at least one treat in the coming days.

 Take it one step at a time

 Baby steps.
 It isn’t a race (unless you wake up late, that is).
 Get out of bed, shower, get dressed, have something to eat, make your way out the door, at your own pace.
-You’ll find that once you get moving you’ll have a clear head and start focusing on the day ahead and your momentum will build.
+You’ll find that once you get moving, you’ll have a clear head and start focusing on the day ahead and your momentum will build.
 Rome wasn’t built in a day, and it most certainly didn’t happen on a Monday morning.

 Make things easier for yourself

 Treat yourself to a cab and avoid the rush-hour traffic on the bus.
 Skip the trip to buy groceries after work.
 Wear something comfy.
 Cross off a couple of things on your “To Do” list to lighten the load.
 Get some support from your co-workers because we can pretty much guarantee they feel the same way.
-We’re all guilty of beating ourselves up when it comes to work, but take comfort in the fact that you’re trying your hardest, regardless of the outcome.
+We’re all guilty of beating ourselves up when it comes to work but take comfort in the fact that you’re trying your hardest, regardless of the outcome.

 Vary your skillset

 Feel like you’re doing the same old repetitive work, day after day?
 It’s not the most stimulating of environments, is it?
 But when you’re engaging lots of different skill sets—that’s a fantastic motivation boost.
 Try to structure your days so that you’re working on different tasks (and thus, making use of different skills) throughout.
 For example, instead of prepping for meetings all day on Monday and doing all your writing on Tuesday, try to do both in smaller three-hour chunks each day.
-When you stimulate different parts of the brain, your motivation will be recharged and you won’t feel your day is so monotonous.
+When you stimulate different parts of the brain, your motivation will be recharged, and you won’t feel your day is so monotonous.